AngelProtocolFinance/ap-documentation/src/functional/overview/what-is-angel-protocol.md

 - Lock forever any of these parameters

 You don't need to be a blockchain expert to utilize ASTs.
 Communicating with smart contracts is as easy as any traditional API integration.
 Create your API request and configure your financial product in only a few minutes.
 Use our open-source components for your UI:
-- Wallet connect & dropdown
+- Wallet connect & drop-down
 - Cross-chain deposits
-- Registration flow & onboarding for your clients
+- Registration flow & on-boarding for your clients
 - Fully-fledged marketplace & user profiles
 - Management dashboard